hoelzer/dfg/README.md

 Thanks [@wallscheid](https://github.com/wallscheid) for adding an english CV [according to 53.200 – 03/23 DFG form](https://www.dfg.de/de/formulare-53-200-elan-246806).
 Please note that this CV needs to be additionally compiled via `pdflatex` if you want to use it.

+Thanks [@jkneifl](https://github.com/jkneifl) for the information about listing all authors in references and not using _et al._ and the corresponding PR.

 _Please let me know if I accidentally forgot a contribution!
 Thanks all contributors!_

 ## Successful applications with the template